About the Lab

 Make Mondays* a little more interesting

-We host a virtual talk series — now, typically on Wednesdays.
+Together with the Cognitive and Affective Regulation Laboratory (CARLA) we host a virtual talk series together — now, typically on Mondays.

 Our aim is to support early-career researchers and underrepresented groups by providing a platform for their work and increase opportunities for networking.

 If you'd like to give a talk, drop us a message and we'll get it organised.